Suggested Further Readings

 The Loma Prieta, California, Earthquake of October 17, 1989—Recovery, mitigation, and reconstruction.
 U.S. Geological Survey.

-The federal response to Hurricane Katrina lessons learned.
-Washington, DC: The White House.
+The federal response to Hurricane Katrina: Lessons learned.

 Companion animals in natural disasters: A scoping review of scholarly sources.
 Journal of Applied Animal Welfare Science, 20(4), 324-343.